Helga Guderley & John Himmelman

-Helga and John are both professors of Biology, recently retired from Laval University.
+Helga Guderley and John Himmelman are both retired professors of Biology from Laval University.
 In 2010, they moved to Nova Scotia, settling in Boutiliers Point.
-It wasn’t long after that they became regulars at the Cohn for concerts and eventually season subscribers and donors.
-Helga and John recently shared their thoughts on why they love and support the Symphony.
+It wasn’t long after that they became regulars at the Cohn for concerts, and they soon became Symphony subscribers and donors as well.

 John grew up in Bridgewater, Nova Scotia.